Time of consciousness part III

 Backpack on, traveler mood settled and new cultural and natural dimensions to explore within Tanzania, land of wilderness, warm people and terrific natural and cultural beauties.

-Cooperation is an anthropologic behavior that during the years developed among Tanzanians and that built the actual social structure.
+Cooperation is an anthropological behavior that during the years developed among Tanzanians and that built the actual social structure.
 There are still enormous factors that can be improved, like social integration of youths, free education, poverty alleviation and corruption, the most undermining element that numerous undeveloped countries are facing.

 A bottom-up policy is what is needed, with the help of responsible and aware external expertise Tanzania has the potential to succeed over all this issues.